adamsilver/fdpb/06-Search.md

 Choosing *or* is good because it guarantees that results will be returned but I wonder about the value here.
 Why would a user search for something that is red or black, for example?

-The right answer will always be based on your situation and can't be generalised.
+The right answer always ‘depends’.

 ### Do you need to refresh results with AJAX?